A Cart for Living and for Leaving

 After Emanuele Coccia: home is where objects become subjects.
 This is that subject.
 Patchworked.
 Scarred.
 Sufficient.
 Yours.

 Signed.
 Handmade.
 No two identical - the salvaged materials make repetition impossible.
-2025
+Two are made.

 Next